Vasi012/To-the-moon-and-back/README.md

 Throughout the game

-The user will be exposed to different situations where his input will be required to fallow the flow of the story.
-In this part of the game, the user can lose the game very quickly or win it.
+The user will be exposed to different situations where his input will be required to follow the flow of the story.
+In this part of the game, the user can lose the game very quickly.
 Now depends on their instincts.

 End Game Screen

-Once the user (or the AI) has completed with success the game, they can see a message ‘’Winner’’ showed up on the screen, if the user loses the game, the ‘’Game Over’’ message will be on the screen and they will requested the user input to try again or leave the game.
+Once the user (or the AI) has completed with success the game, they can see a message ‘’Winner’’ showed up on the screen, if the user loses the game, the ‘’Game Over’’ message will be on the screen.
+The function play_again(), will requested the user input to try again or leave the game.

 -	Winner